jackc/tern/README.markdown

 );
 ```

-Migrations are read from files in the migration directory in lexicographic
+Migrations are read from files in the migration directory in the order of the
-order.
-Migration files must have a numerical prefix such as 001, 002, 003, etc.
+numerical prefix.
 Each migration is run in a transaction.

 Any SQL files in subdirectories of the migration directory, will be available
 for inclusion with the template command.
 This can be especially useful for